7 Essential Chinese Phrases to Express Wishes | That’s Mandarin

-7 Common Chinese Phrases to Express Wishes
+7 Common Chinese Phrases to Express Good Wishes in Mandarin

-Useful Common Chinese Phrases to Express Wishes
+7 Common Chinese Phrases to Express Good Wishes in Mandarin

 Courtesy plays an important role in Chinese culture.
 Chinese people express wishes to their friends and relatives during the New Year holiday.
-Meanwhile, they also do that on different festival-related occasions.
-As many foreigners are interested in learning how to say phrases like “Happy New Year!” in Chinese, here is your opportunity to learn some common Chinese phrases for expressing wishes.
+Meanwhile they also do that on different festival-related occasions.
+As many foreigners are interested in learning how to say phrases like “Happy New Year” in Chinese, here is your opportunity to learn some common Chinese phrases for expressing wishes.

 Common Chinese Phrases to Express Wishes